libmapper/libmapper/doc/expression_syntax.md

 * `y = y{-1} + x`;`y{-1} = 100`

-Filter initialization takes place the first time the expression evaluator is called;
-after this point the initialization sub-expressions will not be evaluated.
+Filter initialization takes place the first time the expression evaluator is called for a given signal instance; after this point the initialization sub-expressions will not be evaluated.
 This means the filter could be initialized with the first sample of `x` for example:

 * `y = y{-1} + x`;`y{-1} = x * 2`